Johanna Langefeld: Early life and Nazism

-Camp work
+Nazi concentration camps

 In March 1938, Langefeld applied for a job as a camp guard in the first Schutzstaffel (SS) concentration camp for women in Lichtenburg.
 After one year, she became the female superintendent of this camp, where she stayed until the camp population was transferred to Ravensbrück in May 1939.
+There, she clashed with camp director Max Koegel, who she believed incompetent and whose job she wanted for herself.
+While Koegel preferred to keep discipline through beatings, Langefeld believed emphasizing strict protocol was the superior method for controlling female prisoners.
+Her power struggle with him led her to recruit Blockova loyal only to her to help maintain control of the prisoner population.
+When Koegel entreated Heinrich Himmler to authorize the use of a wooden horse to aid in beatings, Langefeld protested to no avail.
+This escalation of punishment led to her developing a guilty conscience, but she did not cease her Nazi activities.

 She was in charge of the selections in Ravensbrück during the so-called "14f13” murder campaign.
 In March 1942, Langefeld was assigned to build a new women's camp in Auschwitz.
-There, she selected prisoners for the gas chamber.
+There, she selected prisoners for death in the gas chamber.

-Rudolf Höss, the Commandant of the Auschwitz concentration camp, recalled his contact with Johanna Langefeld as follows:The chief female supervisor of the period, Frau Langefeld, was in no way capable of coping with the situation, yet she refused to accept any instructions given her by the leader of the protective custody camp.
+Rudolf Höss, the Commandant of the Auschwitz concentration camp, recalled his contact with Johanna Langefeld as follows:The chief female supervisor of the period, Frau Langefeld, was in no way capable of coping with the situation, yet she refused to accept any instructions given to her by the leader of the protective custody camp.
 Acting on my own initiative, I simply put the women's camp under his jurisdiction.

-During the visit of Heinrich Himmler on 18 July 1942, Langefeld tried to get him to annul this order.
+During the visit of Himmler on 18 July 1942, Langefeld tried to get him to annul this order.
 In fact, Rudolf Höss admitted after the war that “the Reichsführer SS absolutely refused” his order and that he wished “a women's camp to be commanded by a woman”.
 Himmler ordered that Langefeld should stay in charge of the women's camp and that in the future, no SS man should enter the female camp.